Matthew-MacLeod-gc/Week4MRM/README.md

 [![Build Status](https://travis-ci.org/macleod199/Week4MRM.svg?branch=master)](https://travis-ci.org/macleod199/Week4MRM)

-The goal of Week4MRM is to ...
+The goal of Week4MRM is to allow the user to obtain summary statistics and create plots from the Fatality Analysis Reporting System.
+It was developed as an assignment for the Building R Packages course by Johns Hopkins University, delivered on Coursera.

 ## Installation